mprinc/vscode-docs/docs/remote/ssh.md

 ## Managing extensions

-VS Code runs extensions in one of two places: locally on the UI / client side, or remotely on the SSH host.
-While extensions that affect the VS Code UI, like themes and snippets, are installed locally, most extensions will reside on the SSH host.
+VS Code runs extensions in one of two places: <span class='definition'>locally on the UI / client side</span>, or <span class='definition'>remotely on the SSH host</span>.
+While <span class='important'>extensions that affect the VS Code UI, like themes and snippets, are installed locally</span>, <span class='important'>most extensions will reside on the SSH host</span>.
 This ensures you have smooth experience and allows you to install any needed extensions for a given workspace on an SSH host from your local machine.
-This way, you can pick up exactly where you left off, from a different machine complete with your extensions.
+This way, <span class='important'>you can pick up exactly where you left off, from a different machine</span> complete with your extensions.

 If you install an extension from the Extensions view, it will automatically be installed in the correct location.
 Once installed, you can tell where an extension is installed based on the category grouping.